Send the link below via email or IMCopy

 Turner (2006:46) notes that the common part of all conflict theories is inequality, "which is the driving force behind conflict and conflict is the central dynamic of human relations."

-Another example: instructor in the classroom has the power to decide your grade.
+Another example: instructor in the classroom has the power to decide your grade, which is why students try to be respectful to the teacher.

 Poor people resent wealth inequality.
 Women resent the power and privileged status of men.
 Ethnic minorities resent the power and privileged status of the majority.